He Cooked His Goose: Production notes

 He Cooked His Goose was reworked in 1959 as Triple Crossed, using ample stock footage from the original.
 It is one of only three films in which Larry Fine is the main character.
 The other two where he takes the lead role are Woman Haters and Three Loan Wolves.

 He Cooked His Goose was filmed on January 7–9, 1952 when Christmas trees were available, but not released until July.
 When Belle answers the door for Shemp, the Christmas tree she was hanging earlier with Moe is missing.

-Former stooge Curly Howard died on January 18, 1952, a whole week following filming.

-This was the final film featuring new footage of long-time Stooge character actress Mary Ainslee, following of her retired acting career.

 Over the course of their 24 years at Columbia Pictures, the Stooges would occasionally be cast as separate characters.
 This course of action always worked against the team; author Jon Solomon concluded "when the writing divides them, they lose their comic dynamic".
-In addition to this split occurring in He Cooked His Goose (and its remake Triple Crossed), the trio also played separate characters in Rockin' in the Rockies, Cuckoo on a Choo Choo, Gypped in the Penthouse, Flying Saucer Daffy and Sweet and Hot.
+In addition to this split occurring in He Cooked His Goose (and its remake Triple Crossed), the trio also played separate characters in Rockin' in the Rockies, Cuckoo on a Choo Choo, Gypped in the Penthouse, Flying Saucer Daffy and Sweet and Hot, this was also the last Three Stooges short that was filmed before Curly Howard's death.